ecratos12/ssa-imp/README.md

 # ssa-imp

-You have to compile files via Qt4 or higher, having installed Eigen3 library.
+## You have to compile files via Qt4 or higher, having installed Eigen3 library.
-Don't forget enter your Eigen3 installation path in .pro files.
+Don't forget to re-enter your Eigen3 installation path in .pro files.

 The path "/home/ecratos/ssa_project/" should be replaced by your unpacking path.